Man Doing Electrical Repair On A Home Being Refurnished

 It's a good idea to consider both how to use ARV as well as the downsides to using ARV to determine the value of a property.

-• Doesn't consider every angle: ARV doesn't take into account other factors involved in real estate, such as choosing the right location for your investment, considering factors such as desirability of where you live, schools in the area, crime reports, transportation available, potential for rent appreciation and more.
+ARV doesn’t take into account other factors involved in real estate, such as choosing the right location for your investment based on criteria such as desirability of where you live, schools in the area, crime reports, transportation available and potential for rent appreciation.

 The Bottom Line